 Possible drunken driving charges against Montezuma County District Attorney Christian Hatfield have stalled while the San Juan County Sheriff’s Office awaits the results of a blood sample secured the night of his Aug.
 30 crash outside Farmington on U.S. Highway 64.

-And in Montezuma County, Sheriff Steven Nowlin said a new investigation began this week after Hatfield took part in a thread of texts that contained insulting, inaccurate and sexist comments against a reporter for The Journal.
+And in Montezuma County, Sheriff Steven Nowlin said a new investigation began last week after Hatfield took part in a thread of texts that contained insulting, inaccurate and sexist comments against a reporter for The Journal.

 “The Sheriff’s Office is still awaiting blood results from the state lab for possible criminal charging,” Sheriff Shane Ferrari told the Tri-City Record in an email Wednesday.
 “I do not have a timeline when we will be receiving those back.”